neelotpalchaulia/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab02-1-data-model-and-model-driven-app.md

     > **NOTE**
     >
-    > Because the input status reason is randomized, some of the imported problem report rows may have the status reason of Completed, Won't Fix, or Inactive.
-Select **Resolved Problems** view to find these rows.
+    > Because the input status reason is picked randomly, some of the imported problem report rows may have the status reason of Completed, Won't Fix, or Inactive.
+Select the **Resolved Problems** view to find these rows.

 4. Open one of the **Problem Report** Rows.